ent/ent/doc/md/getting-started.md

 	 func (User) Edges() []ent.Edge {
 	 	return []ent.Edge{
 			edge.To("cars", Car.Type),
-		 	// create an inverse-edge called "groups" of type `Group`
+		 	// Create an inverse-edge called "groups" of type `Group`
 		 	// and reference it to the "users" edge (in Group schema)
 		 	// explicitly using the `Ref` method.
 			edge.From("groups", Group.Type).